culxe/personreid-swintransformer/README.md

 4. Z. Liu et al., “Swin transformer: Hierarchical vision transformer using shifted windows,” In Proc.
 IEEE Int.
 Conf.
 Comput.
 Vis., 2021, pp. 9992–10002. doi: 10.1109/ICCV48922.2021.00988.
 5. E. D. Cubuk, B. Zoph, D. Mane, V. Vasudevan, and Q. V. Le, “Autoaugment: Learning augmentation policies from data, 2019. arXiv: 1805.09501 [cs.CV].
 6. R. R. Selvaraju, M. Cogswell, A. Das, R. Vedantam, D. Parikh, and D. Batra, “Grad-cam: Visual explanations from deep networks via gradient-based localization,” International Journal of Computer Vision, vol. 128, no. 2, pp. 336–359, Oct.
 2019, issn: 1573-1405. doi: 10.1007/s11263-019-01228-7.
 [Online].
 Available: http://dx.doi.org/10.
 1007/s11263-019-01228-7 (visited on 2024).

+## Disclaimer

+We apologize for any errors or inaccuracies in this repository.
+Please feel free to raise an issue or contact us if you notice something that needs correction or improvement.
+Your feedback is highly appreciated!